 In 2023, the Legislature passed HB 1379, which expanded the wastewater grant program to include additional types of projects, waterbodies, and areas to be eligible for the grant.
-It also removed a 50% match requirement to allows DEP to consider cost-share when reviewing applicants.
+It also removed a 50% match requirement to allow DEP to consider cost-share when reviewing applicants.
 It also requires DEP to coordinate with local governments and stakeholders to identify the most effective and beneficial water quality improvement projects.
 This legislation aligned with the City's adopted positions by expanding eligibility for grant funding for areas located outside of a Basin Management Action Plan (BMAP).
+In 2024, the Legislature passed SB 1638, which provided dedicated state funding derived from the State Gaming Compact with the Seminole Tribe towards water quality projects.
 The City wants to encourage the Legislature to continue in this direction in accounting for the needs of the urban South Florida population.
 Such areas are not only environmentally significant due to proximity to the Everglades and endangered coral reefs, but also enable state resources to have a greater impact due the area's economic significance and population size.